pact-foundation/docs.pact.io/website/docs/implementation_guides/jvm/provider/gradle.md

 }
 ```

+If your broker uses self-signed certificates, set the property `pactBrokerInsecureTLS` to `true`.

 ## Excluding pacts from being published

 You can exclude some of the pact files from being published by providing a list of regular expressions that match